MinderooFoundation/CurateWithClaude/README.md

 Here are results from a preliminary analysis with 12S_Miya/16S_Berry eDNA samples from around South-Western Western Australia.
 For each sample latitude/longitude and 'species' sighting, we pulled out the Aquamaps probability for that location and species.

-Here's a plot comparing Claude's TRUE/FALSE (TRUE = expected in the area, FALSE = not expected) with AquaMaps probabilities:
+Here's a plot comparing Claude's TRUE/FALSE (TRUE = expected in the area, FALSE = not expected) with AquaMaps probabilities.
+Each dot is one species sighting in South-Western Western Australia, comparing that species' AquaMaps score for a SWWA latitude/longitude, and whteher Claude thinks it's in the area (TRUE) or not (FALSE).

 ![image](https://github.com/user-attachments/assets/64568307-0862-4c40-a4a6-934e3f7eb244)